 Even though private pension provision – Pillar 3 – is voluntary, it’s worth investing in.
 You can use a private Pillar 3 pension to close further gaps in cover and provide for your dependants, partner and residential property .
 There are also tax advantages.
 Thus, setting aside money for retirement enables you to lead an independent life in old age.

 Who covers damage caused by fire, water or storms?
 And what happens if your company is broken into or an accident occurs involving machinery?
-These are just two examples of many potential sources of loss or damage.
-A tailored package solution protects your business from the consequences of a range of risks, allowing you to focus all your attention on what really matters – shaping and developing the business.
-Some of the key elements of such a solution solution are:
+These are just two examples of potential loss or damage.
+A tailored solution protects your business from the consequences of a range of risks, allowing you to focus all your attention on your core competencies – shaping and developing the business.

-One thing is clear: the type of insurance and pension provision you need is closely correlated with the type of business you are in and with your firm’s legal form.
-That is why Helvetia recommends you seek professional advice as early as possible and obtain a customized solution from a single source.
+he type of insurance and pension provision you need is closely correlated with the type of business you are in and with your firm’s legal form.
+Talk to an expert.
+Together, you will identify risks and find the right solutions for the needs of your start-up.